 - Brown rice

 - Quinoa: So easy to make and the only complete protein on the list!
 You can substitute it for anything you’d use rice for.

 - Dried lentils

-- Bread: I like Ezekiel’s sprouted grain breads, english muffins, bagels, tortillas – all of which can be frozen and if you heat them in a toaste oven they taste just like fresh bread!
+- Bread: I like Ezekiel’s / Food For Life sprouted grain breads, english muffins, bagels, tortillas.
+All breads, tortillas, etc. freeze really well, and if you heat them in a toaster oven they taste just like fresh bread!

 - Baking powder

 - Baking soda